ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 ## Create Table that Contains all UK's Companies House Data

-For now, let's stop our Docker container that produces data for the Kafka topic and cancel our pipeline on Mage.
+For now, let's stop our Docker container that produces data to the Kafka topic and cancel our pipeline on Mage.
 Next, we need to create a BigQuery table containing all the available data from the UK's Companies House up to March 2024.
 I downloaded the data from [here](https://download.companieshouse.gov.uk/en_output.html) and cleaned it up.
 You can find the cleaned data [here](https://drive.google.com/file/d/1TRkDDKCnc3xkPeOtK8zTrW6fT5sG6pZe); please download it.
 In the next step, as we stream incoming data, we'll merge it with this table containg all the available data.

 Here is the script to send the overall table of UK's Companies House data to BigQuery.
 Given the size of the table, namely 437 MB, I was not able to run the script in my VM so I had to run it locally, which took almost 15 minutes.
 Anyway, this does not have any incidence on our project as in the end everything will run programmatically in the cloud.